mz347247/eva/README.md

 The column name for the target return to be used.
 The available actual returns on DFS are actualRet90s, actualRet150s, actualRet300s, actualRet600s.
 For other actual returns, pass a `target_return` with different horizon and set `compute_ret` to True.

 ### **target_cut** : ***str***
-The cutoff method. "top{x}" will target x opportunities while "top{x}p" will target the top x percent opportunities, where x is an integer.
-Only "top{x}p" is supported when `eval_focus` is set to "mixed"
+The cutoff method. "top{x}" will target x opportunities while "top{x}p" will target the top x percent opportunities, where x is an integer. "top{x}p" is supported when `eval_focus` is set to "mixed" while "top{x}" is supported when `eval_focus` is set to "ret"

 ### **compute_ret** : ***bool***
 Whether to compute the return using the md data or read from the available actual returns on DFS